MANUFACTURING HUB

 $381M

-Cybercrime losses reported by Michigan residents and businesses in 2025, ranking Michigan 16th nationally.
+Cybercrime losses reported ranked Michigan 16th nationally.

 $17B